 The next step for some LLMs is training and fine-tuning with a form of self-supervised learning.
 Here, some data labeling has occurred, assisting the model to more accurately identify different concepts.

 Next, the LLM undertakes deep learning as it goes through the transformer neural network process.
-The transformer architecture enables the LLM to understand and recognize the relationships and connections between words and concepts using a self-attention mechanism.
+The transformer model architecture enables the LLM to understand and recognize the relationships and connections between words and concepts using a self-attention mechanism.
 That mechanism is able to assign a score, commonly referred to as a weight, to a given item (called a token) in order to determine the relationship.

 Once an LLM has been trained, a base exists on which the AI can be used for practical purposes.
-By querying the LLM with a prompt, the AI model inference can generate a response, which could be an answer to a question, newly generated text, summarized text or a sentiment analysis.
+By querying the LLM with a prompt, the AI model inference can generate a response, which could be an answer to a question, newly generated text, summarized text or a sentiment analysis report.

 What are large language models used for?